 Evangel Christian Center - Rev. Carolyn Marko, Executive Pastor

 Chocolat Restaurant & Lounge

 NYC Department of Health

 **Mayor’s Center for Faith and Community Partnerships

 HCCI & CUNY School of Public Health & Health Policy

 CUNY – SPH will develop the Harlem Community Mental Health and Economic Empowerment Initiative to support greater awareness, community advocacy, and collaboration through a collaborative network consisting of CBOs, health organizations, service agencies, academic centers, community leaders, and members in Harlem to strengthen the community infrastructure for better coordination and integration of social, financial, and mental health services.

-We will adapt an established evidence-based mental health task-shifting program to address COVID-related stressors and consideration, including financial stressors, interrupted grief, health management and social distancing.
+We will adapt an established evidence-based mental health task-shifting program to address COVID-related stressors and considerations, including financial stressors, interrupted grief, health management, and social distancing.

 Victoria K. Ngo, PhD, Associate Professor & Director, CUNY Center for Innovation in Mental Health